 D · Primeval forest near Birgelen: Walk in May [20 May 2019]

-This choice gave us pleasant weather in May with sun, weak wind, and air temperature above 20 °C as well as a pleasant refreshing swim in a lake in the primeval forest.
+This choice gave us pleasant May weather with sun, weak wind, and air temperature above 20 °C as well as a pleasant refreshing swim in a pond in the primeval forest.

-We enjoyed bright green of spring, singing birds, and croaking frogs, as many other hiking and biking people did in the nature park.
-On the horizon it became sometimes dark, there were probably thunderstorms or rain.
-The rain did not arrive until we had finished our hike and were on our way home - we had probably made the right choice!
+We enjoyed bright, fresh green of spring, singing birds, and croaking frogs as many other hiking and cycling people did in the nature park.
+On the horizon, it became sometimes dark – there were probably thunderstorms or rain.
+The rain did not arrive until we had finished our hike and were on our way home.
+We had probably made the right choice!

 NZ · Report by Milt (USA): Nude Zealand [17 May 2019]

 Milt (USA) was one of the very early birds at NEWT.
 Since 2009, he joined several NEWT groups for naturist hiking weeks in Austria.

 In 2019, Nude Zealand was on the agenda.
 We could simply participate and enjoy the NZ tour, because Milt did a great preparation work.
 Now, we have got his report about our nude exploring of New Zealand in 2019:

 I’ve been meaning for weeks to put together a brief report for you about Dan, John, Rainer and Milt’s Excellent Adventure looking for naturist opportunities in New Zealand.
 I would have to rate our efforts a grand success.
 We were nude more often than we might have reasonably expected.